alphagov/ckanext-datagovuk/IMPORT.md

 # Importing existing data

-These steps import existing data into this CKAN from the existing data.gov.uk:
+These steps import existing data into this CKAN from the existing data.gov.uk.

 1. ssh into the vagrant box of this repo:

        vagrant ssh

-2. You will also need an apikey from the source server to download users.

-3. Ensure the local db is empty.
+2. Ensure the local db is empty.
 These commands should both return []:

        ckanapi action package_list -r http://127.0.0.1:8080
        ckanapi action organization_list -r http://127.0.0.1:8080